priyanshix/Event-Trigger-App/README.md

 # FastAPI Event Trigger Platform

 This is a FastAPI-based platform for managing event triggers.
-The platform supports **scheduled triggers** and **API triggers**, allowing users to create, test, log, and manage event triggers efficiently.
+The platform supports **scheduled triggers** and **API triggers**, allowing users to efficiently create, test, log, and manage event triggers.

 ## Features